rivalrockets/rivalrockets.github.com/_posts/2008-08-09-post-coming-soon.md

 ---
 Dang gap in posts again!
 Well Kit and I are going to write a nice long post really soon about my summer computer upgrades.
 Sit tight.

-&#8230;I love to pretend we have an audience!
+...I love to pretend we have an audience!